 It is noteworthy to understand that after almost 3 months of the appointment of the MANITRON as the Implementing Agency, the then Chairman of the MANITRON, Dr Yumnam Radheshyam on 6th September 2021 informed the Additional Chief Secretary (ACS), P Vaiphei in writing that the further appointment of DIMTS as the state PMC is not required and mandatory as the said DIMTS as the National level PMU and the NIC will suffice the required role and activities for which consultant fees have been paid for the project.

 Knowing that the appointment of a PMC will result in a decrease in the funds for the implementation of the Project, other states like Meghalaya, Jharkhand and Kerala have not appointed any PMC.

 Delayed over the status of implementation of the Project in Manipur, the MoRTH had sent a letter to the Additional Chief Secretary on 17th December 2021 questioning why the State Implementing Agency MANITRON is not progressing, despite the funds being released to the Transport Department more than a year back.

 The Ministry letter also mentioned that the timeline proposed for the Commissioning of the Monitoring Centre was December 2021, which got delayed by six months.

-Considering the promise of the BJP Government of enhancing women’s safety in the State, the Ministry urged setting up the Monitoring centres under the VTS Project as the highest priority.
+Considering the promise of the BJP Government to enhance women’s safety in the State, the Ministry urged setting up the Monitoring centres under the VTS Project as the highest priority.

 This Project of paramount importance should have been included in the 100 days programme of the present State BJP Government.